pink-arcana/godot-distance-field-outlines/README.md

 [<img src="media/screenshots/demo_neon_small.png">](media/screenshots/demo_neon.png)

-*Many of the settings are also available to test in the demo.*
+*This screenshot shows the outline settings available in the demo.
+There are additional settings you can edit in the ***DFOutlineSettings*** resource.*

 ### Outline width
-- Choose both an outline width and a viewport size.
+Choose both an outline width and a viewport size.
 The width is normalized to the size of the viewport, so that outlines will look the same when the viewport size changes.
-- If you need an absolute width that will remain the same when the viewport resizes, use a script to change the viewport_size in the ***DFOutlineSettings*** resource whenever the game's viewport size changes.
-This will give you outlines that are the same pixel width, but look thinner when the viewport is larger, and thicker when the viewport is smaller.

 ### Outline effects